Contacts and information

 - Provide help and advice on any concerns or problems relating to council services, that you feel are important, face-to-face, in regular surgeries and follow up on the issues raised

 - Represent your community within the council and to other organisations

 - Develop links with all parts of the community

 - Support local partnerships and organisations

 - Campaign on local issues

-Greater London Authority: contact details for the Mayor and the Lambeth & Southwark area Member of the London Assembly (AM) are here.
+Greater London Authority: contact details for City Hall and the Mayor are here, and for the Lambeth & Southwark area Member of the London Assembly (AM): Marina Ahmad here.

 Our local MP is Helen Hayes (Dulwich & West Norwood).
-See this news story for her current contact arrangements.
-Three Members of Parliament (MPs) cover the Lambeth area, and they normally hold regular advice surgeries, but these are all currently suspended.
+See here for her contact and advice surgery arrangements.
+Three Members of Parliament (MPs) cover the Lambeth area, and they normally hold regular advice surgeries.
 Details here.